The RN to B.S. in Nursing program, completed in four semesters over two years, is an innovative way for registered nurses to earn a bachelor's degree.

 The Department of Nursing is a member of the American Association of Colleges of Nursing, which establishes quality standards for nursing education and promotes support for nursing education, research and practice.

-The RN to BS in Nursing program at St. Bonaventure University is seeking accreditation by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org
+We are seeking accreditation of our nursing programs by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org

 Program cost & admission requirements